 When bike builders order disc brakes, the hoses come in preset lengths — they’re almost always going to be too long, so trim them and clean your bars.
 Neither SRAM nor Shimano disc brakes should need re-bleeding after this (famous last words); pull off the lever housing where the cable joins, unscrew the hose, snip it to fit, screw on a fresh barb, olive and rejoin.
 Your dropper post can also have its cabling trimmed and bled too.
 Chances are you can ditch a load from your bike, too: old light mounts, the spoke protector ‘pie dish’ from behind your cassette, indicator windows from your shifter pods, reflectors, that old Garmin mount etc etc.

 Lock-on grips are easy, but push-on grips weigh less and do a great job at dampening trail buzz.
 Some riders swear by grips like the classic Renthal push-ons.
 Don’t glue them just yet, just clean the bar really, really well and ease them on.
 Maybe use some alcohol (isopropyl!) to make things easier.
 Or use the ziptie trick (above pic).

 It might seem daft adding extra weight to your bike, but keeping heavy mud off your body and frame will keep the bike light in muddy conditions.
-The most important step is to fit mudguards between the fork crown and the brace, and block the mud at its first entry point.
+The most important step is to fit one of the best mountain bike mudguards between the fork crown and the brace, and block the mud at its first entry point.